lisamelton/video-transcoding-scripts/README.md

     transcode-video.sh --fast "/path/to/Movie.mkv"

 Presets faster than `medium` trade quality for more speed.
-While this quality loss may still be acceptable with `fast`, it becomes more noticeable as preset speed increases.
+While this quality loss may still be acceptable with `fast`, it becomes more noticeable as preset speed increases at the default target video bitrates.

 Quality loss from using faster presets may manifest itself as blockiness, [color banding](https://en.wikipedia.org/wiki/Colour_banding), or loss of detail.
-These problems can be mitigated by raising the target video bitrate with the `--big` or `--max` options.
+But these problems can be mitigated by raising the target video bitrate with the `--big` or `--max` options:

-When using the `faster` or `veryfast` presets on 1080p or Blu-ray Disc input, a target video bitrate of at least `6500 Kbps` or `6.5 Mbps` is recommended:

-    transcode-video.sh --veryfast --max 6500 "/path/to/Movie.mkv"
+    transcode-video.sh --big --veryfast "/path/to/Movie.mkv"

 Avoid using `superfast` and `ultrafast` because they significantly lower quality and compression efficiency.